People with a healthy level of self-esteem:

 9. Consider themselves equal in dignity to others, rather than inferior or superior,

-10. They accept differences in certain talents, personal prestige or financial standing.
+They accept differences in certain talents, personal

-11. Take for granted that they are an interesting and valuable person for others, at least for those with whom they have a friendship.
+an interesting and valuable person for others, at least for those with whom they have a

-12. Resist manipulation,
+Resist manipulation,

-13. Collaborate with others only if it seems appropriate and convenient.
+if it seems appropriate and convenient.

-14. Admit and accept different internal feelings and drives, either positive or negative, revealing those drives to others only when they choose.
+internal feelings and drives, either positive or negative, revealing those drives to

-15. Are able to enjoy a great variety of activities.
+Are able to enjoy a great

 16. Are sensitive to feelings and needs of others;

-17. Respect generally accepted social rules,
+17. Respect generally accepted social

-18. Claim no right or desire to prosper at others' expense.
+Claim no right or desire to

-19. Can work toward finding solutions and voice discontent without belittling themselves or others when challenges arise.
+solutions and voice discontent without belittling themselves or others

 Low self-esteem can result from various factors, including genetic factors, physical appearance or weight, socioeconomic status, or peer pressure or bullying.